How to start looking for a new job

 Looking for a job?
 Here’s how to sort through the millions available to find the one that’s right for you.

 Your resume is perfect.
 It’s keyword-optimized, industry-specified, full of achievements, backed by data, and double-checked by an expert.
-(If it’s none of these things, stop right here and read Part 1 in our three-part series on finding a job fast.)
+If it’s none of these things, stop right here and learn how to get your resume ready for a job search.

 But with more than 5 million jobs on Monster, where do you even begin?
 Follow our tips and tricks below to help you find better, faster.